ksemkav/obsidian-segerlab-plugin/README.md

 ## Usage

-1. Open some recipe in segerlab and find a calculator you want to see in your Obsidian note.
+1. Open some recipe in Segerlab and find a calculator you want to see in your Obsidian note.
-1. Click to the button with Obsidian logo.
+1. Press the button with Obsidian logo.
 It will copy current state of the calculator into clipboard.

 	 <img alt="obsidian_button.png" src="obsidian_button.png" width="300"/>